Family Success Center

 SVDP Homes Apartments

-Ten single-bedroom apartments for single parents who are homeless and disabled, and their children, are located on the SVDP campus.
-In addition, the campus has 12 two-bedroom and eight three-bedroom apartments for families who are homeless and disabled, and their children.
-Participation in case management is required for all.
+Ten single-bedroom apartments for individuals who have experienced homelessness and have a disability are located on the SVDP campus.
+In addition, the campus has 12 two-bedroom and eight three-bedroom apartments for families who have experienced homelessness and have a disability, and their children.
+Case management services are available for all.

 Off-Site Supportive Housing